 Then 6 months after this incident took place, I received a call from Bing saying they FINALLY figured out the problem.
 What was it?
 Apparently, my ad’s budget was too high and as a result, their system shut it down.
 But who knew this?
 Not the support staff, not the supervisors, NOT EVEN the people who designed this algorithm!
 I escalated this issue everywhere I could and NO one knew the issue.

-Moral of the story?
-If you encounter a problem with Bing ads and they can’t do anything about it within a week, make a new account through a friend and continue it there.
+If you encounter a problem with BA and they can’t do anything about it within a week, make a new account through a friend and continue it there.
 Had I waited for them to figure things out, I would have missed out on 6 MONTHS of profits!
 How freaking insane is that!?
 Don’t ever wait for these guys!
 Use my suggestions and you’ll be happy!

 If you’ve had a similar experience with Bing ads, please share your story below!

-Their conversion tracking is ridiculous.
-This is an understatement.
+Google Ads again has them beat here, no questions and this is an understatement.
 Let me give you another example: I have 10 clicks for 1 ad show up for 1 day.
 The conversion tracking will tell me I have 80 conversions during that day.
 How is that possible?
 It isn’t.
-Their conversion tracking is decades behind adwords.
+Their conversion tracking is decades behind Google Ads.

 One very important commonality between these 2 networks:

-The same rules on CTR, Impressions & Quality score apply to both adwords & bing ads.
+The same rules on CTR, Impressions & Quality score apply to both Google and Bing Ads.
 The higher your quality score, the less you’ll pay and the better your CTR will be.

-Had I only depended on adwords, I would be missing out on tons of profits and vise versa.
+Had I only depended on Adwords, I would be missing out on tons of profits and vise versa.
 The point is that you absolutely have to utilize both places for the best results.
 Though they are different, 95% of all the same successful methods I personally use work for both organizations meaning you can run the same successful ad via both places and earn a good CTR and profit.